 What is Co-op?

-CO-OPS + CAREERS and the Douglas D. Schumann Library are here to support you and help you achieve your professional goals.
-Every major has access to a dedicated CO-OP + CAREER Advisor, Co-op Institute - a seminar providing targeted support for your first co-op search, and networking opportunities including: two annual CO-OP + CAREER fairs, a mock interview event, on-campus interviews, and a host of online and library sourced co-op and job search tools.
+Co-ops & Careers and the Douglas D. Schumann Library are here to support you and help you achieve your professional goals.
+Every major has access to a dedicated Co-ops & Career Advisor, Co-op Institute - a seminar for undergraduate day students providing targeted support for your first co-op search, and networking opportunities including: two annual Co-ops & Career Fairs, a summer networking event, on-campus interviews, and a host of online and library sourced co-op and job search tools.

-When you are ready to start your search, make an appointment with your CO-OP + CAREER Advisor to get the most out your efforts.
+When you are ready to start your search, make an appointment with your Co-ops & Career Advisor to get the most out your efforts.
 Get to know more about Co-ops and the Center for Cooperative Education and Career Development below.

-Your CO-OP + CAREER Advisor is dedicated to your major and will work with you on résumé writing, job-search strategies, and interviewing techniques.
+Your Co-ops & Career Advisor is dedicated to your major and will work with you on goal setting, résumé writing, job-search strategies, and interviewing techniques.
 Make an appointment to start your co-op search!

 Douglas D. Schumann Library & Learning Commons